 Showing the single result

-Choice Ammunition, and our 100% Hand-Loading techniques- produce a round of ammunition for the .460 Smith & Wesson that is demanded for long-range pistol, big game and dangerous game hunting.
-Accuracy, consistency and dependability are crucial at that final moments of such an encounter.
+Choice Ammunition, and our 100% Hand-Loading techniques- produce a round of ammunition for the .257 Roberts that is demanded for predator and deer hunting.
+Accuracy, consistency and dependability are crucial at that final moments of your hunt.
 Choice Ammunition takes this responsibility seriously by meticulously weighing each powder charge with our proprietary formulas and temperature insensitive powders, seating the bullet at the exact length for optimal performance and test firing each and every lot of ammunition at an average of 500% over industry average.
 We have no high speed production machines- only passionate and dedicated load technicians pulling each and every handle, producing one round of ammunition at a time.

 Showing the single result